mecanicascience/WaterDropEngine_Cpp/README.md

 to install the engine required submodules.

 Once all of these is done, you are ready to start using WaterDropEngine.
+Just run the CMakeFile, and you'll find the application under `bin/{Debug-Release}`.

 <br/>